szczyglis-dev/py-gpt/README.md

 You can create a custom vector store provider or data loader for your data and develop a custom launcher for the application.

-See the section `Extending PyGPT / Adding custom Vector Store provider` for more details.
+See the section `Extending PyGPT / Adding a custom Vector Store provider` for more details.

 # Updates